Chapel Royal: Middle Ages

-From the reign of Edward IV further details survive.
-There were 26 chaplains and clerks, who were to be "cleare voysid" in their singing and "suffisaunt in Organes playing".
-The children were supervised by a Master of Song, chosen by the dean from among the Gentlemen of the Chapel Royal.
-They were allocated supplies of meat and ale, and their own servant.
-There were also two Yeoman of the Chapel who acted as epistlers, reading from the bible during services.
-These were appointed from Children of the Chapel whose voices had recently broken.
+From the reign of Edward IV in the late 1400s, further details survive: There were 26 chaplains and clerks, who were to be "cleare voysid" in their singing and "suffisaunt in Organes playing".
+The children were supervised by a master of song, chosen by the dean from among the gentlemen of the Chapel Royal.
+They were allocated supplies of meat and ale and their own servant.
+Additionally, there were two yeoman of the Chapel, who acted as epistlers, reading from the Bible during services.
+These were appointed from children of the Chapel whose voices had recently broken.

 Tudor period

-The chapel remained stable throughout the reign of Henry VIII and the Dissolution of the Monasteries.
-The number of singers did vary during this period however, without apparent reason, from between twenty to thirty gentlemen and eight to ten children.
-The chapel travelled with the King to the Field of the Cloth of Gold, and on the second invasion of France.
+The Chapel remained stable throughout the reign of Henry VIII and the dissolution of the monasteries.
+The number of singers did vary during this period, however, without apparent reason, from between 20 and 30 gentlemen and eight to 10 children.
+The Chapel travelled with the King to the Field of the Cloth of Gold and during the second invasion of France.